 Adam McLain

-Adam McLain is a PhD student in the department of English at the University of Connecticut and an incoming 1L at UConn Law.
+Adam McLain is a PhD candidate in the department of English at the University of Connecticut and a JD candidate at UConn Law.
 He researches and writes on dystopian literature, legal theory, and sexual justice.
 He has a BA in English, editing, and women’s studies from Brigham Young University, a master of theological studies, emphasizing in women, gender, sexuality, and religion, from Harvard University, and a MA in English from the University of Connecticut.

 The Joy of Unity: 1 Thessalonians 3:9–10, 12